-SCST has a Foster Carer charter - Getting it Right for Slough's Children and Young People.
-This is under review in consultation with our Foster Carers and it was relaunched during fostering fortnight May 2019.
-SCST's Fostering Service is committed to providing and promoting safe, stable and nurturing placements where the outcomes and life chances are positive for children looked after.
-In order to achieve this it is important to have working relationships which are based on trust and respect among all children's services that are involved in the care of the child.
+SCF has a Foster Carer charter - Getting it Right for Slough's Children and Young People.
+SCF 's Fostering Service is committed to providing and promoting safe, stable and nurturing placements where the outcomes and life chances are positive for children looked after.
+In order to achieve this, it is important to have working relationships which are based on trust and respect among all children's services workers that are involved in the care of the child.